LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

 \subsubsection{Experimental Setup}

-Since \vllm outperforms the other LLM-based variants, we focus the rest of the evaluation on comparing \vllm with \vari with respect to the numerical inconsistencies triggered by their generated floating-point programs.
-In this RQ, we discuss how often different classes of numerical inconsistencies are triggered.
-We follow \vari to investigate five classes of numerical inconsistencies: \real (normal and subnormal numbers), \zero (positive zero and negative zero), \posinf (positive infinity), \neginf (negative infinity), and \nan (not-a-number).
-Specifically, we count the number of times that there is a numerical inconsistency of the kind $\{\textit{$r_i$}, \textit{$r_j$}\}$, where \textit{r}$_i \neq$ \textit{r}$_j$ and both results belong to different numerical categories in $\{\real, \zero, \posinf, \neginf, \nan\}$.
+Since \vllm outperforms the other LLM-based variants, we focus the rest of the evaluation on comparing \vllm with \vari with respect to the floating-point inconsistencies triggered by their generated floating-point programs.
+In this RQ, we discuss how often different classes of floating-point inconsistencies are triggered.
+We follow \vari to investigate five classes of floating-point inconsistencies: \real (normal and subnormal numbers), \zero (positive zero and negative zero), \posinf (positive infinity), \neginf (negative infinity), and \nan (not-a-number).
+Specifically, we count the number of times that there is a floating-point inconsistency of the kind $\{\textit{$r_i$}, \textit{$r_j$}\}$, where \textit{r}$_i \neq$ \textit{r}$_j$ and both results belong to different numerical categories in $\{\real, \zero, \posinf, \neginf, \nan\}$.
 For example, an inconsistency between a real number and a zero is counted once as a \{\real, \zero\} inconsistency.